How to Calculate Your Hyundai Santa Cruz Roof Rack's Load Capacity

 • Kayaks and Bikes: These accessories often need their own mounts, which add weight.
 A single kayak might weigh 50-70 pounds, and a bike can be 30-40 pounds.
 If you're carrying multiples, you're eating into your capacity quickly.

-• I learned this when I tried to haul two kayaks and a canoe on my dad's old station wagon.
-The car looked like a giant metal porcupine.Roofrack loads and weights
+Trying to haul two kayaks and a canoe on an old station wagon quickly shows the limits.
+The car ends up looking like a giant metal porcupine.Roofrack loads and weights

 • The "I'll Just Cram It In" Mentality: This is where most people get into trouble.
 They see extra space and think, "Why not?"
 But exceeding the dynamic load can cause your rack to flex, detach, or worse, damage your vehicle's roof.